BlueDragonFire/BlueDragonFire/README.md

   ### Hi, I’m @BlueDragonFire.

-  #### I'm a programmer with an interest in how computers operate.
+  #### I'm a programmer with an interest in data science and cybersecurity.
 I use [Linux] and I love learning about all aspects of Game Development from code to art.

 </div>
 &nbsp;